 Why Fresh Paint Matters to Buyers:

-• A freshly painted home photographs better, attracting more online interest
+- A freshly painted home photographs better online

-• Buyers perceive the home as better maintained, reducing lowball offers
+- Buyers perceive the home as better maintained, reducing low offers

-💡 Pro Tip: If your walls are bold (like red, navy, or bright green), repainting to a soft gray, beige, or white can instantly widen your home’s appeal — especially to first-time buyers.
+Pro Tip: If your walls are bold (red, navy, green), repainting to a soft gray, beige, or white can instantly widen your home’s appeal — especially to first-time buyers.

 The Psychology Behind Neutral Paint Colors